sepmein/mvai/README.md

 - Improving data feasibility
 By providing prediction services to the world, model provider could collect more and more vector pictures.
-More pictures could increase the precision of the model. quickly, cheaply and accurately.
+More pictures could increase the precision of the model.

+Quickly, cheaply and accurately.

 ###### Importance of entomological surveillance network
-Differences of different mosquitos
+Differences of different mosquitoes
-Differences in density, resistance, ability to transimit malaria
+Differences in density, resistance, ability to transmit malaria

 ###### Comparing to Average Human Performance
 Will surpass average human performance.